 If you love lettering and watercolors, you’ve probably come across the watercolor galaxy effect.
 Whether just as a beautiful texture, or incorporated into lettering, it’s eye catching.
 Made from a variety of cloud-like colorful textures, it’s further detailed with doodled stars.
-While there’s nothing like creating this traditionally with watercolors, the same look can also be achieved in Photoshop.
+There’s nothing like creating this traditionally with watercolors, but you can achieve this same look in Photoshop.
 In this tutorial, I take you through my process of creating and applying this watercolor galaxy effect to lettering, all within Photoshop.
 This is a bit of an advanced tutorial, so we’ll move through things quicker and with less detail than usual since there’s a lot to cover.
-If you’re just getting started with Photoshop, I have an intro class that’ll get you going quickly here 😉 Let’s dive into this galaxy!
+Let’s dive into this galaxy!

 Pin it for later!